Best Places to Elope in Colorado

 I’m Sean.
 I moved to Colorado 14 years ago and spent the first few years just exploring every corner of the state I could find.
 Eight years ago I started doing elopements in Colorado and it clicked immediately.

-Hundreds of couples later and I’m still going out before sunrise to find those hidden locations, fixing broken dress zippers mid-elopement, and building days where couples tell me they completely forgot I was even there.
+Hundreds of couples later and I’m still going out before sunrise to find those hidden locations, fixing broken dress zippers mid elopement, and building days where couples tell me they completely forgot I was even there.
 That the whole thing felt natural and unscripted, like hanging out with an old friend who just happened to be capturing everything.
 I’ve had couples deal with weather that had no business being on their wedding day, and their friends and family still couldn’t stop raving about the photos.
 That’s what I’m after every single time!

 This place is not a backdrop to me.
 It’s home.
 That’s the difference between hiring someone who flies in for your elopement and hiring someone who genuinely lives in the mountains you’re getting married in.
 My work has been featured in Authority Magazine, Business Insider, SLR Lounge, and Wedding Maps.